 Bone scan.
 A bone scan can often find bone metastasis earlier than an X-ray can.
 The scan looks at your whole skeleton.
 It allows the healthcare provider to check the health of all the bones in your body.
 In a bone scan, you will get an injection with low level of radioactive material.
 The amount is much lower than that used in radiation therapy.
 The radioactive substance is attracted to diseased bone cells all over the body.
 This helps diseased bone show up more clearly on the bone scan image.

-Computed tomograophy (CT) scan.
+CT scan.
 This imaging test shows detailed images of any part of the body, including the bones.
 It is more detailed than a regular X-ray.
 It uses a combination of X-rays and computer technology to make cross-sectional images of the body.
 These images are combined into one detailed picture to show if cancer has spread to the bones.

-Magnetic resonance imaging (MRI).
+MRI.
 An MRI scan uses radio waves and strong magnets, instead of X-rays, to make pictures of bones and tissues.
 MRI provides cross-sectional images of the body, as a CT scan does.
 It is very useful in looking at the spine and spinal cord, as well as joints.
 Often, an MRI helps to further check a bone mass seen on an X-ray.

 X-rays.
 An X-ray image can show where in the skeleton the cancer has spread.
 X-rays also show the general size and shape of the tumor or tumors.